-- 7.1 The amount Tate shall pay the Supplier for the Services is set out in Schedule 1. - 7.2 Any invoice must be in writing and certify that the Services, or part thereof, to which the invoice relates have been performed in accordance with this Agreement.
-Any invoice must be addressed to the Supplier and sent to Tate. - 7.3 Tate will make payment within thirty (30) days after receipt and acceptance of a valid invoice from the Supplier.
+- 7.1 The amount Tate shall pay the Contractor is set out in Schedule 1. - 7.2 Any invoice must be in writing and certify to Tate's reasonable satisfaction that the Services, or part thereof, to which the invoice relates have been performed in accordance with this Agreement.
+Any invoice must be addressed and sent to Tate. - 7.3 Tate will make payment within thirty (30) days after receipt and acceptance of a valid invoice from the Contractor.